-Complete Structure Assembly-When Special required in the contract documents, this will include simultaneously shop-assembling all structural steel, including the diaphragms, cross frames, integral steel substructure, and floor components.
-Miscellaneous components are not included unless specified in the The Contractor contract documents. establishes procedures for each structure or structure type including consideration of expected field conditions such as incremental erection, temporary support locations, stage construction, and final tightening of field connections.
+Special Complete Structure Assembly-When required in the contract documents, this will include simultaneously shop-assembling all structural steel, including the diaphragms, cross frames, integral steel substructure, and floor components.
+Miscellaneous components are not included unless specified in the documents.
+The Contractor establishes contract procedures for each structure or structure type including consideration of expected field conditions such as incremental erection, temporary support locations, stage construction, and final tightening of field connections.